 Chill the biscoff spread before adding to your whipping cream

 Soy whipping cream has the nature to firm up nicely when it’s cold.
 So chill your biscoff spread in the fridge before you add it to your soy whipping cream.
-If the spread is at room temperature or runny before adding, it makes the soy whipping cream runny and you can’t make nice frosting to go on your vegan chocolate cupcakes.
+If the spread is at room temperature or runny before adding, it makes the soy whipping cream runny and you can’t make the nice frosting.

 Chilled biscoff spread is a little harder in texture than room temperature one so add into the whipping cream little by little to make it easy to beat with an electric mixer and it will create nice and smooth biscoff frosting.